tonyfu97/OpenCV-Qt-App/01_ImageViewer/README.md

   - **Scene**: Represents the content.
 For instance, to add an image: `currentImage = imageScene->addPixmap(image)`.
 This returns a pointer to a `QGraphicsPixmapItem`, which is Qt's way of handling images.
   - **View**: Defines the presentation of the Scene.
 Adjust the view to the image using `imageView->setSceneRect(image.rect())` and zoom in with `imageView->scale(1.2, 1.2)`.

-Certainly!
-The **Slot-Signal-Action System** is at the heart of the Qt framework's event-driven programming paradigm.
-Here's an expanded explanation of it:

----

 - **Slot-Signal-Action System in Qt**

     Qt applications are event-driven.
 It runs in a loop, waiting for the user to perform some action like a mouse click.
 And when these events happen, they need a way to notify the application's logic so it can respond appropriately.